ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Enhanced

-Receiver-side scheduling in its basic ADC form already stabilizes release timing by maintaining an adaptive offset that tracks the upper envelope of observed recovery times.
-In practical deployments, however, several additional refinements improve cadence stability, sequencing behavior, and responsiveness to real network dynamics.
-These refinements operate entirely on the receiver clock, require no sender changes, and preserve the core control logic of ADC.
+Receiver-side scheduling in its basic \arc\ form already stabilizes release timing by maintaining an adaptive offset that tracks the upper envelope of observed recovery times.
+In practical deployments, however, several additional refinements improve timing stability, sequencing behavior, and responsiveness to real network dynamics.
+These refinements operate entirely on the receiver clock, require no sender changes, and preserve the core control logic of \arc.

 This section introduces three enhancements that build on the adaptive offset mechanism.
-Quantized scheduling regularizes small fluctuations by following the adaptive offset through discrete steps that align with the application cadence.
+Quantized scheduling regularizes small fluctuations by following the adaptive offset through discrete steps that align with the sender’s timing.
 The bounded in-order guard preserves sequencing when recovery completes out of order while avoiding unbounded head-of-line waiting.
 Finally, automatic parameter adaptation allows envelope scales, clamp limits, and guard windows to track prevailing RTT and recovery characteristics so that the scheduler remains well tuned across a wide range of path and workload conditions.

 Each enhancement is optional and independent.
-Together they provide a practical extension of the basic ADC mechanism suitable for real-time applications such as cloud gaming, XR streaming, and interactive media pipelines.
+Together they provide a practical extension of the basic \arc\ mechanism suitable for real-time applications such as cloud gaming, XR streaming, and interactive media pipelines.